WilderDev/learnly-primary-app/IDEAS.md

 # Future Feature Ideas

+1. Printable Generator (Like Marnie in FB DMs)
 1. More Sharing Options (Twitter, Email, etc.) | _EASY_
 2. Example schedules with deadlines on what they should be learning to complete curriculum by certain date | _MEDIUM/HARD_
 3. Co-op / Community Finder (Find other homeschoolers in your area) | _MEDIUM_